Cisco-Talos/clamav-docker/clamav/README-debian.md

     --env 'CLAMAV_NO_MILTERD=false'
 ```

-Further more, all of the configuration files that live in `/etc/clamav` can be
+Furthermore, all the configuration files that live in `/etc/clamav` can be
 overridden by doing a volume-mount to the specific file.
 The following argument
 can be added for this purpose.
 The example uses the entire configuration
 directory, but this can be supplied multiple times if individual files deem to